© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Appuldurcombe House and Freemantle Lodge Gateway is a scheduled monument protected by Historic England under reference 1012720.
 View the official record →

-Appuldurcombe House is a substantial country house located in Hampshire, England, with origins dating to the seventeenth century.
+Appuldurcombe House is a late eighteenth-century country house located in Hampshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012720.

 Appuldurcombe House and Freemantle Lodge Gateway is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012720.